MAAL7007 Language Policy

 Students will engage in:

 Each in-class activity is connected to a CLO, incorporates central elements of language policy, and is readily adaptable to diverse course content.
-Some in-class activities include video clips to show in class, case studies, discussions of readings and group work.
+Some in-class activities include case studies, group discussions of readings and their fieldwork observations, whether from the course’s out-of-class language tour or their own independent work.

 Each lecture is now multimodal in its presentation.
 An instructor’s input is supplemented by video clips.
 With the use of interactive mode of teaching and learning, the straight lecture method is used less frequently than other strategies.